Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Belonging

 Clubs, schools, and community cadence.
 The social infrastructure that determines whether this address fits your family’s rhythm.
-Club adjacency and school logistics matter more than most buyers initially realize, and less than they later wish they had considered.
+Club adjacency and school logistics matter more than most buyers initially realize.

 For waterfront and North End addresses, weight access and resilience most heavily in your scoring.